 Vancouver Spouse Unfair Will Variation Lawyers Like Analysis

-In Unger the Judge analysed that half the home would remain excluded but the other half would be family property divided most likely equally.
-In essence, the husband, if they divorced, would have a strong claim to a 75/25 division of the family home he acquired with excluded property but even then the wife might have succeeded on a significant unfairness argument.
+In Unger the Judge analyzed that half the home would remain excluded but the other half would be family property divided most likely equally.
+In essence, the husband, if they divorced, would have a strong claim to a 75/25 division of the family home he acquired with the excluded property but even then the wife might have succeeded on a significant unfairness argument.
 She would also get spousal support!

 But he died while they were married so our highly rated Vancouver Spouse Unfair Will Variation Lawyers explain this makes a big difference.

 Applying V.J.F., I am of the view that for the purpose of this analysis the plaintiff’s 50% would have been presumed a gift under the common law.
 Further, the evidence supports that this presumption would have likely stood, as the Will is consistent with the finding of a gift, and no other evidence has rebutted it.
 As a result, the plaintiff’s 50% stake would not have been “excluded property” under the FLA – only the 50% held by Mr. Unger himself would have been “excluded property”.
 The plaintiff’s 50% stake would have instead fallen back into the communal pool as “family property”: see V.J.F. at para.
 76. Therefore, the plaintiff’s family law claim to the Matrimonial Home would have been for at least 25% of its total value.